Why do users convert? Introducing our Lever Framework

 But how is this relevant for experimentation?

-With experimentation, we are tasked with changing the behaviours of users to achieve business goals.
+With experimentation, we are tasked with changing the behaviors of users to achieve business goals.
 The user is presented with a situation and stimuli that impact their emotional responses and dictate which cognitive biases affect the user’s decision making.

 Step 1.
 Ensure you have established your goal.
 Without a goal you will not be able to determine the success of your experiments.

 Step 2.
-Identify the target behaviours that need to occur in order to achieve your goal.
-At this point it is important to analyse the environment you have created for your users.
+Identify the target behaviors that need to occur in order to achieve your goal.
+At this point it is important to analyze the environment you have created for your users.
 What stimulus is there to engage them?
 What action does the user need to take to achieve the goal?
 Is there a loyal customer base that return and carry out the desired actions again and again?

 Step 4.
 Now start pairing current negative biases with counteracting biases.
 At this point research is imperative.
 Your customers will behave differently depending on their environment, social and individual contexts.
 Research methods you can use include surveys, moderated and unmoderated user testing, evidence from previous tests as well as scientific research.
 Both Google Scholar and Deep Dyve are excellent scientific research resources.